mbforbes/website-3/posts/blog/rewrites-and-replants.md

 - I rewrote my website from Jekyll/Liquid into Eleventy/Nunjucks.
 It was somewhat painful and tedious, but I'm excited now because I feel much more comfortable building new additions onto it.
 I hope to write a post about the misery of template languages.

-- Seeking a join task + calendar app.
+- Seeking a joint task + calendar app.
 I have a semi-coherent draft of a post written about this.

 - Several days reading the IRS tax code.
 I might have Stockholm syndrome, but it seems pretty well-written?